WY-74/TreasureBox/manual/requests.md

 - jsonpath

 ## **get_token**
-You can use this method to obtain and save the token in the response, and directly call `self.token[]` when using the token in the future.
+You can use this method to obtain and save the token in the response, and directly call `self.token` when using the token in the future.

 But we need to make sure that the JsonPath is correct during the fetching process
 - response: Response
 - jsonpath: str
-- name : str

 ## **get_cookies**
 You can use this method to get and save the cookies in the response, and then call `self.cookies` when you want to use the cookies later.